10 Steps to Plan an Antarctic Expedition

 Step 5: Review your Antarctic Adventure Options

 Did you know you can choose different adventure options to maximize your Antarctic experience?
 Most tour operators will offer guests a few extras to help take their adventure on the Seventh Continent to the next level.
-For example, we offer our guests the option to sea kayak in Antarctica, hiking, snowshoeing, or take part in our Citizen Science program.
+For example, we offer our guests the option to go sea kayaking in Antarctica, hike, snowshoe, or participate in our Citizen Science program.
 You can read more about our adventure options in our Journal.

 Step 6: Choosing between companies